KDE/digikam-doc/post_processing/html_gallery.rst

     - i18nexifphotoaperturevalue ("Aperture Value")
     - i18nexifphotofocallength ("Focal Length")

-If you need other i18n parameters, let us know.
+If you need more i18n parameters, please report this whish to the `Project Team <https://www.digikam.org/support/>`_.

 Images and CSS Files
 ~~~~~~~~~~~~~~~~~~~~

-You are free to use images, CSS files or other files in your theme: just put them in the theme folder and the tool will copy them in the output folder.
+You are free to use images, CSS files or other files in your theme.
+Just put them in the theme folder and the tool will copy them in the output folder.

 Original Images
 ```````````````